Plasmon-enhanced graphene photodetector with CMOS-compatible titanium nitride: Operation Principle

 The carrier cooling rate ($\gamma$) can be expressed as \cite{cooling, asymmetric}:

-The first term in the right hand side of Eq. (\ref{eq:4}) is related to intrinsic scattering processes that dominate at low temperatures, while the second term is related to disorder-assisted scattering which dominates at high temperatures, including room temperature ($T$). $g$ is the electron-phonon coupling constant, $\varrho$ is the density of states, $k_{F}\ell$ is the mean free path, $k_{F}$ is the Fermi wave vector, $\eta$ is the mobility, $T_{BG}$ is the Bloch-Grüneisen temperature, $D=\,$20$\,$eV is the deformation potential constant \cite{disorder-assisted}, $\rho=7.6\times10^{-7}\,Kg/m^{2}$ is the mass density of graphene, and $s = 2\times10^{4} \, m/s$ is the speed of longitudinal acoustic phonons \cite{grapheneBook}.
+The first term in the right hand side of Eq. (\ref{eq:4}) is related to intrinsic scattering processes that dominate at low temperatures, while the second term is related to disorder-assisted scattering which dominates at high temperatures, including room temperature ($T$). $g$ is the electron-phonon coupling constant, $\varrho$ is the density of states, $k_{F}\ell$ is the mean free path, $k_{F}$ is the Fermi wave vector, $T_{BG}$ is the Bloch-Grüneisen temperature, $D=\,$20$\,$eV is the deformation potential constant \cite{disorder-assisted}, $\rho=7.6\times10^{-7}\,$Kg/m$^{2}$ is the mass density of graphene, and $s = 2\times10^{4} \, $m/s is the speed of longitudinal acoustic phonons \cite{grapheneBook}.
 The carrier heat capacity ($C$) is given by \cite{elsevier}:

 The carrier cooling length ($\xi$) is related to $\kappa$, $\gamma$, and $C$ by the following relation:

 Now we have the ingredients required for solving the heat transport equation.
 The carrier temperature profile is calculated using the analytical solution to the heat transport equation \cite{cooling, jacek}: